 As anyone who is interested in writing and has ever been trapped with me in a elevator, car, or coffee shop meeting room knows, I’m a HUGE fan of Catherine Ryan Howard.
-When I was getting started in self publishing, I realised I was still stuck in the ‘vanity press’ mindset of old and didn’t know anything about Createspace, formatting, or selling online.
+When I was getting started in self publishing, I realized I was still stuck in the ‘vanity press’ mindset of old and didn’t know anything about Kindle Direct Publishing, formatting, or selling online.

 Enter Self-Printed by Catherine Ryan Howard.
 I thought I found the book by accident on Amazon (but later learned it was through Catherine’s savvy choice of keywords) and I was so delighted by it that it has become a large influence in the group I founded, the Athens Writers Association.

 In celebration of Self-Printed 3.0, (releasing today!)
 Catherine is answering a question posed by yours truly: What can self-published authors do to help each other that you don’t see done often enough?

 I don’t think self-publishers are in need of helping each other out more, because from what I see the self-publishing community as a whole is incredibly helpful towards each other already.
 You see it all the time: self-pubbed authors hosting other self-pubbed authors on blog tours, recommending each other’s books, gathering together to release box-sets featuring multiple authors so they can cross-promote, etc. etc. When one ascends the ladder a rung or two, more often than not they reach down to help another few take a step up behind them.